nialov/fractopo-subsampling/README.rst

-Though this is somewhat structured like a Python package this more so a collection of scripts and utilities to conduct fracture network subsampling and recreate the environment.
+Though this is somewhat structured like a Python package this more so a collection of scripts and utilities to conduct fracture network subsampling and to recreate the environment.

-See `SUBSAMPLING_README.rst <SUBSAMPLING_README.rst>`__ for guide on how to conduct subsampling.
+See `SUBSAMPLING_README.rst <SUBSAMPLING_README.rst>`__ for guide on how to install and conduct subsampling as described in the manuscript.

 Running tests
 ~~~~~~~~~~~~~